rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 make sure we're in 0xa38 address space make sure we have mobile addresses available

+note: the v8/gdb highlighting thing doesn't work in the current version of ladybird because it doesn't support the :has() selector

 -->
-[^5]

-[^1]: If we could modify a boxed double - a special double that can also be tagged as a pointer - we could already use xor to corrupt memory, but `PACKED_DOUBLE_ELEMENTS` in V8 uses unboxed doubles.

-[^2]: `PACKED_DOUBLE_ELEMENTS` means that the array consists of doubles only, and it also doesn't have any empty "holes".
+[^1]: `PACKED_DOUBLE_ELEMENTS` means that the array consists of doubles only, and it also doesn't have any empty "holes".
 A double array with holes would be `HOLEY_DOUBLE_ELEMENTS` instead.

-[^3]: [HasOnlySimpleReceiverElements](https://source.chromium.org/chromium/chromium/src/+/main:v8/src/builtins/builtins-array.cc;l=42;drc=fe67713b2ff62f8ba290607bf7482a8efd0ca6cc) makes sure that there are no accessors on any of the elements, and that the array's prototype hasn't been modified.
+[^2]: [HasOnlySimpleReceiverElements](https://source.chromium.org/chromium/chromium/src/+/main:v8/src/builtins/builtins-array.cc;l=42;drc=fe67713b2ff62f8ba290607bf7482a8efd0ca6cc) makes sure that there are no accessors on any of the elements, and that the array's prototype hasn't been modified.

-[^4]: `x/32xg` stands for: e(**x**)amine (**32**) he(**x**)adecimal (**g**)iant words (64-bit values).
+[^3]: `x/32xg` stands for: e(**x**)amine (**32**) he(**x**)adecimal (**g**)iant words (64-bit values).
 I recommend checking out [a reference](https://visualgdb.com/gdbreference/commands/x) to see other ways this command can be used.

-[^5]: In memory the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
+[^4]: In memory the length of the array is doubled (6 instead of 3) because each double value takes up two 32-bit "slots".
 TODO: factcheck this

-[^6]: JavaScript floating-point numbers can only accurately represent integers up to 2<sup>53</sup>–1.
+[^5]: JavaScript floating-point numbers can only accurately represent integers up to 2<sup>53</sup>–1.
 You *can* have larger numbers, but they won't be accurate.
 [BigInts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) are a separate data type that doesn't have this issue - they can be infinitely big while still being accurate!
 Well, perhaps not infinitely big, but [in V8](https://v8.dev/features/bigint) their size can be [over a billion bits](https://stackoverflow.com/a/70537884/2251833), which would be about 128MiB of just a single number.

 <style>
 	.challDetails {